DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/30_requirements/README.md

         * Running SSH server
         * Credentials known by configuration management system
         * Bash is available.
-      * System delivers security relevant stuff (like SSL keys, credentials, configuration informations) sparingly.
+      * System delivers only the node specific configuration to target nodes.
+Other nodes security relevant stuff (like SSL keys, credentials, configuration informations) stays central.
-   * Config for developer client nodes should be pulled from the config management repository.
-Developers should be able to apply the config of their developer clients themselves.
+   * Configuration for developer client nodes should be pulled from the configuration management repository.
+Developers should be able to apply their own configuration of their developer clients themselves.

 ###Dimension Configuration vs. Facts
 * UseCase0091 CM System reads the version of already applied configurations from the target system.